 You are responsible for keeping track of the expiry date of your passport, as well as contacting your country’s consulate or embassy in Canada for instructions on how to extend or get a new passport.
 Processing times differ by country.
 In general, you should allow for up to six months of processing time.

-Your study permit, temporary resident visa (TRV), and any other document from CIC will not be issued past the expiry date of your passport.
+Your study permit, temporary resident visa (TRV), and any other document from IRCC will not be issued past the expiry date of your passport.
 You must extend your passport before it expires, then extend your study permit and any other applicable Canadian permits or visas.

 After you receive your new passport